aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 -   **Name**: A unique name (string) to identify the feature.
 -   **Default value**: A default value.
-This is used when we need the value of the feature when it's not available for current tenant.
+This is used when we need the value of the feature and it's not available for current tenant.

 Here, we defined a boolean feature named "SampleBooleanFeature", with the default value of "false" (not enabled).
 We also defined two value